microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 	![iot-workbench-device-upload](media/devkit-translator/iot-workbench-device-upload.png)

-2. VS Code then starts verifying and uploading the Arduino sketch to your DevKit.
+2. VS Code then starts verifying and uploading the code to your DevKit.

 	![iot-workbench-device-uploaded](media/devkit-translator/iot-workbench-device-uploaded.png)